tplassman/ui-utilities/README.md

     // Do something expensive on resize throttled to every 300ms }, 300); // Only fire this event every 300ms
 function handleDOMConentLoaded() {
-    // Superscript all registered trademarks from dynamically generated content text.superscript();
+    // Balance all lines of text in headings text.balance();
 }
 function handleClick(e) {
     // Use smooth scroll instead of default functionality for anchor link